 BP 2320 (DIS 2.22) – this is a new board policy which provides the Chancellor the responsibility for ensuring that the media are informed of special or emergency meetings of the Board.

 The operational implementation of the revised or new relevant board policies and administrative procedures was defined and communicated to all district managers on January 23, 2014 by the manager of the District Risk Services.
-The changes are implemented effective with the Board meeting on February 5, 2014 (DIS 2.23 Memorandum to District Managers Support Staff Re Delegation Authority Contracts Submission Review 1/23/2014, DIS 2.24 Contract Submission and Review Procedures 1/22/2014).
+The changes were implemented effective with the Board meeting on February 5, 2014 (DIS 2.23 Memorandum to District Managers Support Staff Re Delegation Authority Contracts Submission Review 1/23/2014, DIS 2.24 Contract Submission and Review Procedures 1/22/2014).

 Conclusion: